duckdb/duckdb-web/docs/extensions/postgres.md

 ### The `postgres_execute` Function

-The `postgres_execute` function allows running arbitrary queries within Postgres, including statements that update the schema and content of the database.
+The `postgres_execute` function allows running arbitrary queries within PostgreSQL, including statements that update the schema and content of the database.

 ```sql
 ATTACH 'dbname=postgresscanner' AS postgres_db (TYPE POSTGRES);